thatbruh8080/blue-bakas-from-outer-space/README.md

 # Blue Bakas from Outer Space
-A (honestly bad) port of Blue Meanies from Outer Space for MSX1, developed with MSXgl Original game made by Duane Later for the VIC-20 in 1981
+A (honestly bad) port of Blue Meanies from Outer Space for MSX1, developed with MSXgl by aoineko.

+Original game's made by Duane Later for the VIC-20 in 1981

 <div>
   <img src="./screenshots/Bluebakas_0002.png" alt="Title screen" title="Title screen"/>